Between the Wheels

 "Between the Wheels" is a song by the Canadian rock band Rush.
 It was released on their 1984 album Grace Under Pressure.

 Composition and recording

-"Between the Wheels" was composed in the key of A minor, and is played in common time.
+"Between the Wheels" was composed in the key of D minor, and is played in common time.

 News stories from the Toronto-based newspaper The Globe and Mail inspired the song's lyrics.

 The line "Another lost generation" is from a quote by Gertrude Stein used by Ernest Hemingway at the beginning of The Sun Also Rises.